C42A/MRP-RU/README.md

 # DataSciMRP
 This Repository stores all data and code for my Data Science MRP through Ryerson University.
+All dataset can be found here: https://www.kaggle.com/netflix-inc/netflix-prize-data/version/1